 In the $5-to-$10-million category, ABC cited the Global Learning Center as well as the Honors Residence Hall at Greensboro’s Bennett College for Women.
 The buildings were part of a $22 million capital improvements campaign for Bennett College.
 Hardin served as the design-builder.

-In the $25-to-$50 million category, Hardin was awarded for UNC-Greensboro’s School of Education classroom and office building.
-The $47 million project, a joint venture with Rodgers Builders and Walter B. Davis, was also awarded LEED gold certification and is the first green building on UNCG’s campus.
+In the $25-to-$50 million categories, Hardin was awarded for UNC-Greensboro’s School of Education classroom and office building.
+The $47 million projects, a joint venture with Rodgers Builders and Walter B. Davis, was also awarded LEED gold certification and is the first green building on UNCG’s campus.